 Activist Brittany Packnett is woke, and she’s empowering others too

-Her journey of self-discovery fuels her passion to fight for education and black lives and against depression
+Her journey of self-discovery fuels her passion to fight for education and black lives

 Culture, education, social and racial activism have all been parts of Ferguson, Missouri, activist and educator Brittany Packnett’s life since she was a toddler.
 She remembers seeing pictures of herself with her parents at rallies.
 The photos were a foreshadowing that she wouldn’t escape kismet.

 Some 20 years later, she just may be the face of modern-day wokeness.

 Packnett, 32, said she doesn’t consider herself famous.
 She considers herself to be just visible.